Server Mirroring

 In Password Depot Enterprise Server, server mirroring is implemented as follows:

-If you have two machines running Password Depot Enterprise Server (the software must be installed on both machines accordingly), you can organise server mirroring.
-One server must be the Principal server which runs as usual, that is users connect to this server to open shared server databases.
+If you have two machines running Password Depot Enterprise Server (the software must be installed on both machines accordingly), you can set up server mirroring.
+One server must be the Principal server which runs as usual.
 The other server will be the mirror server.
 Users will be able to connect to the mirror server too but they can only use it in read-only mode.
-The Principal server updates and synchronizes the data on the mirror server in the background on run time.
-In case the main or principal server should fail, administrators can activate the mirror server as principal server so that users can continue to work and still access the data stored to Password Depot Enterprise Server databases.
+The Principal server updates and synchronizes the data to the mirror server in the background.
+In case the principal server should fail, administrators can activate the mirror server as principal server so that users can continue to work and still access the data stored in Password Depot Enterprise Server databases.

-To set server mirroring in the Server Manager, please proceed as follows:
+To set up server mirroring in the Server Manager, please proceed as follows:

-- Principal if the server you are currently connected to should be the main server
+- Principal – Select this option if the server you are currently connected to should be the main (primary) server.

-- Mirror if the server you are currently connected to should only be the mirror server
+- Mirror – Select this option if the server you are currently connected to should be the mirror server.

 Status